Sources of capital growth

 If free growth theory is right, tax policy and other policy to encourage saving over consumption should be reviewed.
 These policies include the higher tax on ordinary income than on capital gains, and the double tax on corporate dividends.

 Inferences for economic teaching include the obvious ones for growth theory and for net saving in general.
 They include others as well.
 One of the central doctrines of the marginalist revolution has held that market realization converges to producer cost, when that cost includes imputed interest on assets owned.
-Net saving gives producer cost, and falls short of market realization in the presence of technological growth from new ideas.
-Meanwhile the doctrine that net income equals consumption plus net saving is put into question by evidence offered here suggesting that net saving increases the physical quantity of capital, but not the aggregate value.
-In general, economics might consider relying less on book value and net investment, and more on market value and on the power of ideas.
+A gain in productive efficiency can bring market value above producer cost, and by most or all of capital growth if free growth theory holds.
+Meanwhile the doctrine that net income equals consumption plus net saving is put into question by evidence offered here suggesting that net saving increases the physical quantity of capital, but adds less than 8\% to aggregate value.

 \hypertarget{net-saving-and-capital-growth}{